KNIN-TV: Sale to Marquee Broadcasting

 Gray Television announced on February 15, 2023, that it would trade KNIN-TV to Marquee Broadcasting in exchange for Marquee's WPGA-TV serving the Macon, Georgia, market.
 The station swap would complete a key objective for Gray by giving it a full-service station in every market in Georgia, the company's home state.
-The swap was consummated on May 1, 2023.
+The swap was completed on May 1, 2023.

 Newscasts

 Following Journal's acquisition of KNIN-TV, the station began airing a half-hour local newscast at 9 p.m. from the KIVI-TV newsroom.
 The newscast was extended to a full hour and to seven nights a week when KNIN-TV became the Fox affiliate in September 2011; Journal expanded the KIVI-TV news operation with 10 new staffers.
 An hour-long extension to KIVI-TV's morning show, Good Morning Idaho, was added in August 2014.

 Upon acquiring the station from Gray, Marquee initially investigated staffing its own newsroom for KNIN-TV, going as far as to post job openings, but it opted instead to contract with KBOI-TV for technical services and newscasts beginning in October 2023.
-KBOI retained the 7 a.m. morning newscast on weekdays and the 9 p.m. news hour seven nights a week; the agreement also calls for early evening newscasts on weekends during the NFL season when Fox has a doubleheader.
+KBOI retained the 7 a.m. morning newscast on weekdays and the 9 p.m. news hour seven nights a week; the agreement also called for early evening newscasts on weekends during the NFL season when Fox had a doubleheader.
 Marquee retained control over the station's advertising sales and retransmission consent, along with its web presences.